Old-Farmer/Copy_and_Translate/README.md

-# Copy and Translate
+# Easytrans

-It is an easy-to-use app which automatically copies and translates selected text.
+It is an easy-to-use app which can translate selected text without copying manually.

 ## Environment